racheljoi/AiWorkshop/TestingPrompts.md

 >Explore browser animations using different devices to discover how animations render

 What if you ask it to focus on a different risk?
 What if you asked it to use a heuristic?

+## Exercise: It's Made Of People

+Prompt:
+>Create 6 records of person demographic data in CSV format

 ## Exercise: The Matrix Loaded